Campus of Virginia Tech: Other athletics facilities

-Residence halls
+Halls of residence

 Ambler Johnston Hall

 Ambler Johnston Hall is a large co-ed undergraduate residence hall located on Washington Street across from the Cassell Coliseum parking lot in what is known as the Summit Community.
 Completed in 1968, the hall is named after Ambler Johnston, a 1904 graduate of Virginia Tech, who was the co-founder of Carneal & Johnston Architects (now Ballou Justice and Upton Architects).

 The hall is divided into two wings, commonly referred to as East AJ and West AJ on campus.
 West AJ is the larger of the two halls and is taller by one story.
 The wings are connected by commons areas on the first, third, and sixth floors.

 West AJ's fourth floor was the location of the first of two attacks during the Virginia Tech shootings on April 16, 2007, which resulted in the shooting deaths of a female resident and a male resident adviser.
 In early 2010, two students are reported to have broken onto the roof of the larger hall, West Ambler Johnston.

 East Ambler Johnston reopened in the fall of 2011 as the Honors Residential College (HRC).
 The newly renovated East AJ features some rooms with private baths, several apartments where four student share a living room, bath, two bedrooms, and kitchen.
 Some traditional halls where bathroom facilities are shared by half a floor were retained; however, these too were remodeled.
 The latest renovation added air conditioning.

 In the "bridge" that spans between East and West AJ and on the lower levels, there are meeting rooms, a student kitchen, a game room, a weight/exercise room, a theater, a library, a mail room, and laundry facilities that can be accessed through the university's "laundry web" (students can reserve machines and see if their wash/dry is done via the Internet).
 Also in the "bridge" is an apartment for the faculty members who are "in residence" in the HRC.

 West AJ reopened in the fall of 2012.
 It houses the university's second Residential College with approximately 800 students and is divided into four houses: Hickory, Hawthorn, Honey Locust, and Holly.
 The Residential College focuses on building of community values and partnership, with each house holding its own events and having its own government structure.